National park: International growth of national parks

 The first area to use "national park" in its creation legislation was the U.S.'s Mackinac National Park, in 1875.
 (The area was later transferred to the state's authority in 1895, thus losing its official "national park" status.)

 Following the idea established in Yellowstone and Mackinac, there soon followed parks in other nations.
-In Australia, what is now Royal National Park was established just south of Sydney, Colony of New South Wales, on 26 April 1879, becoming the world's second official national park Since Mackinac lost its national park status, the Royal National Park is, by some considerations, the second oldest national park now in existence.
+In Australia, what is now Royal National Park was established just south of Sydney, Colony of New South Wales, on 26 April 1879, becoming the world's second official national park.
+Since Mackinac lost its national park status, the Royal National Park is, by some considerations, the second oldest national park now in existence.

 Banff National Park became Canada's first national park in 1885.
 New Zealand established Tongariro National Park in 1887.

-In Europe, the first national parks were a set of nine parks in Sweden in 1909, followed by the Swiss National Park in 1914.
-Africa's first national park was established in 1925 when Albert I of Belgium designated an area of what is now Democratic Republic of Congo centred on the Virunga Mountains as the Albert National Park (since renamed Virunga National Park).
-In 1926, the government of South Africa designated Kruger National Park as the nation's first national park, although it was an expansion of the earlier Sabie Game Reserve established in 1898 by President Paul Kruger of the old South African Republic, after whom the park was named.
 Argentina became the third country in the Americas to create a national park system, with the creation of the Nahuel Huapi National Park in 1934, through the initiative of Francisco Moreno.

+In Europe, the first national parks were a set of nine in Sweden in 1909, following the passing of a Riksdag law on national parks that year.
+Switzerland became the second European nation with the founding of the Swiss National Park in 1914.
+In 1971, Lahemaa National Park in Estonian SSR became the first area to be designated a national park in the former Soviet Union.

+Africa's first national park was established in 1925 when king Albert I of Belgium designated an area in the east of what was then his personal domain of Congo Free State, now Democratic Republic of Congo as the Albert National Park, later renamed Virunga National Park.
+In 1926, the government of South Africa designated Kruger National Park as the nation's first national park, although it was an expansion and reorganization of the earlier government protected Sabie Game Reserve, established in 1898 by President Paul Kruger of the old South African Republic.